 Skin issues to be aware of and how to kick their proverbial:

 Peel: “To peel or not to peel?
 That is the question.”
-That was a quote from William Sunspere…it wasn’t really.
-Anyway, if you’ve suffered sunburn, then you’ll know exactly what I mean by “the peel”.
-As your skin regenerates it sheds itself of the old, chargrilled stuff that rendered your body that lovely shade of red.
-Underneath is a calmer bronze tone and surrounding it are tempting bits of flake, much like a snake when it sheds its skin, you’re going to want to pull it off.
-We’re all pretty guilty of it, but if you can avoid it your future self will thank you for it.
-If you do cave then you’re more likely to yank off fresh skin, leave your tan super blotchy and just be generally miffed at yourself.
-If you have to, gently exfoliate your body in the shower where the water can aid a more natural turnover.
+That was a quote from William Sunspere…It wasn’t really.
+Anyway!
+If you’ve suffered sunburn, then you’ll know exactly what I mean by “the peel”.
+As your skin regenerates, it sheds itself of the old, chargrilled stuff that rendered your body that lovely shade of mailbox red.
+Underneath is a calmer bronze tone and surrounding it are tempting bits of flake, and much like a snake when it sheds its skin, you’re going to want to pull it off!
+We’re all pretty guilty of it.
+But, if you can avoid removing it, your future self will thank you for it.
+If you do cave, then you’re more likely to yank off fresh skin which will leave your tan super blotchy and you’ll just end up generally miffed at yourself.
+A good practice instead would be to gently exfoliate your body in the shower where the water can aid a more natural cell turnover.

 Bites: Mosquitoes, gnats and midges are hungry little d**ks.
-We’ve all seen them flying about, sniffing out skin from a 50m radius, like a fat guy hunting for a Maccy D’s on the motorway.
-They clock your precious sweet self, settle down on your leg whilst you’re chilling on your sun lounger, and they get their napkins and cutlery at the ready before they feast out on a bit of drive-thru holidaymaker.
-Jokes aside though, you don’t want these blighters nipping you.
-With the obvious issues of Mozzies and the diseases they can carry (get yourself vaccinated prior to the holiday to avoid contracting anything serious) and the more harmless gnat nibbles, the bites in themselves can be pretty grim.
-They are itchy, red bumps that will be isolated to the area where they bite occurred.
+We’ve all seen them, flying about, sniffing out skin from a 50m radius like a fat guy hunting for a Maccy D’s on the motorway.
+They clock your precious sweet self, settle down on your leg whilst you’re chilling on your sun lounger, get their napkins and cutlery at the ready before then feasting out on a bit of drive-thru holidaymaker!
+Jokes aside though, you don’t want these little blighters nipping you.
+With the obvious issues of Mozzies and the diseases they can carry (please get yourself vaccinated prior to the holiday to avoid contracting anything serious) and the more harmless gnat nibbles, the bites in themselves can be pretty grim.
+They are itchy, red bumps that will be isolated to the area where the bite occurred.
 Like I said before, DON’T SCRATCH THEM.
 You’ll only serve to make it worse.
 Instead, soothe any you may have with aloe vera and eucalyptus oil.
 This will help heal them up nicely and prevent the itching.
-To avoid getting nipped then use a bug spray on yourself with at least 50% deet; this is a poison to bugs which should leave your skin unappetising to them.
+To avoid getting nipped again, use a bug spray on yourself with at least 50% deet.
+This is poisonous to bugs, which should leave your skin unappetising to them and gloriously bite-free!

 How to protect your skin and more from turning into a red, flaky mess:

-PA+ rank and SPF: So we all know we need to take sun cream with us to shield ourselves from the sun, but do we really know what the right one to choose is and why?
-What does it all mean anyway?
-So, in laymen’s terms, SPF=Sun Protection Factor, the higher the number next to this, the higher the level of protection.
-But you need something with a UV filter too, as the sun projects UVA (ultraviolet aging) and UVB (ultraviolet burning) rays.
-The best way to know how much your sun screen has of this in?
-Check the PA + ranking.
+PA+ rank and SPF: So, we all know we need to take sun cream with us to shield ourselves from the sun, but do we really know what the right one to choose is, and why?
+What does it all mean, anyway?
+Allow me to shed some light on the matter (geddit??) …Nevermind.
+In laymen’s terms, SPF stands for “Sun Protection Factor”, and on each product, there is a number attached.
+The higher the number next to the SPF, the higher the level of protection.
+But, you need something with a UV filter too, as the sun projects UVA (ultra violet ageing) and UVB (ultra violet burning) rays, which prematurely age and burn the skin.
+The best way to know how much your sunscreen has of this in is to check its PA+ ranking.
 The more +’s there are, the higher the protection.
 It goes up to 4 ++++’s, which is the ultimate shield.
-This is will help prevent those early wrinkles, sun spots and burning.
+This is will help prevent early wrinkles, sun spots and most notably, burning.

 Hands and feet: And ears and eyes and mouth and nose!
 Okay, I’ll stop singing.
 But you mustn’t forget these dainty little features of yours.
-They often get overlooked, but they need shielding from the sun too!
-Keep the SPF on them, again, with a good UV filter and they should be happy.
+They often get overlooked, but they need shielding from the sun, too!
+Keep the SPF on them (again, with a good UV filter) and they should be happy.
 Those who neglect these bits can suffer skin damage and liver spots later in life.
-Keep everything nicely moisturised in the morning and evening too with an omega-stacked hand cream and a refreshing peppermint foot cream.
+So keep everything nicely moisturised in the morning and evening with omega-stacked hand creams and a refreshing peppermint foot cream, too.

 Hair colour: If you’re one of those types who dislikes their natural hair colour so much that they choose to rebel with a salon hair dye, then you may want to remember this.
 Much like your skin changes colour when exposed to the sun, so does your hair.
-But unlike your skin, which goes darker from the rays, your hair will go lighter.
-So for all of you blondes, then jump for joy!
-But anyone who is dark haired, then you may want to invest in a leave-in conditioner or spray with a UV filter in it to keep your tresses from fading.
+But, unlike your skin (which goes darker from the rays) your hair will go lighter.
+So, for all of you blondes – jump for joy!
+Your hair is going to go a cool shade of platinum!
+But for anyone who is dark-haired, then you may want to invest in a leave-in conditioner or hair spritz with a UV filter in it to keep your tresses from fading.
 The pool and sea water can often leave it feeling a bit scraggy as well, so make sure you apply a nice coconut or argan oil to the mid-lengths to the ends of your hair when damp, just to lock in extra protection and keep your hair silky smooth all holiday.

 Beauty bit (woohoo!):

-How to ace your tan: So apart from investing in aaaall the other bits we talked about (if you skipped straight to this section, I’d highly recommend you read the previous paragraphs, cos this alone will not save you) there are a few added extra things you can do to make yourself look and feel gorgeous all holiday long.
+How to ace your tan: So apart from investing in all the other bits we talked about (if you skipped straight to this section, I’d highly recommend you read the previous paragraphs, because this alone will not save you) there are a few added extra things you can do to make yourself look and feel gorgeous all holiday long.

 Moisturising is key to locking in the skin’s natural oils and to keep it looking its peak of perfection.
-I’d vouch for a body butter with argan, shea or cocoa butter inside it, as this will not only keep your skin silky smooth, but it also works to alleviate skin conditions such as psoriasis, stretch marks and dryness.
+I’d vouch for a body butter with argan, shea or cocoa butter inside it, as this will not only keep your skin silky smooth, but it also works to alleviate skin conditions such as psoriasis, stretch marks and dryness, too.
 Once they’ve been tackled, your body will be bikini and beach ready!
-Don’t forget to use your aftersun at night too!
+Oh, and don’t forget to use your aftersun at night as well!
 This will help calm down any redness and also prolong your sexy new glow.